YouTube Binges

 Sailing or cruising around the World is an early favourite of mine when Covid isolation began.
 And it was the was topic that got me into YouTube binge watching.
 I used to cover up to 10 episodes per day.

 “Sailing Uma” with Dan, a Canadian and Kika, a Haitian who met in architecture school in Atlanta caught my eye.
-They took to the waters after a short stint working together with second hand yacht that needed to be fixed first.
+They took to the waters after a short stint working together with a second hand yacht that needed to be fixed first.

 Yet another is Nike Steiger’s YouTube Channel ”White Spot Pirates” where she buys a dilapidated 37 foot yacht, restores it and starts sailing.
 I remember how I felt that she would not be able to float the boat yet she is doing very well.
 There is tinge of envy as well as a sense of failure that I could not do half the stuff that she did.